-Ferrier (2014) asserted that the rewards for intrapreneurs are often different from those for high-performance achievers.
+Ferrier (2014) asserted that the rewards for intrapreneurs are often different than those for high-performance achievers.
 Usually, rewards for intrapreneurs are provided in terms of intrinsic promotion along the career ladder, inclusion in meetings and the decision-making process, as well as inclusion in the list of managers under succession planning.
-Kolev, Goldstein, and Grossmann (2015) stressed that one of the five insights of intrapreneurship is not to create an employee with an intrapreneurial mindset and skills, but to recognize the employee.
-This is because intrapreneurial employees usually exist in a company but may not demonstrate intrapreneurial activity due to the fear of being left alone or remaining unrecognized.
-Govindarajan and Desai (2013) studied 5,000 employees in an organisation, among whom 250 were found to be natural innovators, and out of them, a further 25 were found to be great intrapreneurs.
-The study acknowledged that intrapreneurs need to be recognized by the organisation before they leave due to negligence and lack of opportunity.
-If the intrapreneurs are recognized and retained, they can apply their ideas in and for their existing organisations.
-Madu (2018) conducted a study involving 209 full-time academic staff working at the Postgraduate Diploma Programme at the University of Witwatersrand in South Africa.
-The study's findings revealed that seven factors were found to have a significant effect on innovation and proactiveness, of which praise and recognition by organisations ranked as the most significant factor.
+Koley, Goldstein, and Grossmann (2015) stressed that one of the five insights of intrapreneurship is not to create an employee with an intrapreneurial mindset and skills, but to recognize the employee.
+It is due to the fact that intrapreneurial employees usually exist in a company, but may not demonstrate intrapreneurial activity due to the fear of being left alone or remaining unrecognised.
+Govindarajan and Desai (2013) studied 5,000 employees in an organisation, among whom 250 were found to be natural innovators and out of them, further 25 were found to be great intrapreneurs.
+The study acknowledged that intrapreneurs need to be recognised by the organisation before they leave due to negligence and a lack of opportunity.
+If the intrapreneurs are recognised and retained, they can apply their ideas in and for their existing organisations.
+Madu (2011) conducted a study involving 209 full-time academic staff members working at the Postgraduate Diploma Programme at the University of Witwatersrand in South Africa.
+The study findings revealed that seven factors were found to have a significant effect on the innovation and proactiveness of which praise and recognition by organisations ranked as the most significant factor.
 The other significant factors were flexible working hours, bonuses for the achievement of milestone targets, enhanced promotional opportunities, job enrichment, compensation based on motivation, and career growth opportunities.

 3.3.
-Gender as A Moderator
+Gender as A Moderating Variable

-In this study, gender is considered as the moderator between organisational factors and the intrapreneurial behaviour of the academicians.
-Riggs (2019) surveyed over 110 faculties of Historically Black Colleges and Universities (HBCUs) in the US and found that differences in gender and race have a significant effect on the attitude of academicians of Historically Black Colleges and Universities (HBCUs) towards adopting online education and computers.
-While male faculties reported a higher level of positive attitude towards online learning, female faculties reported comparatively negative attitudes due to a lack of understanding of online learning.
+In this study, gender is considered as the moderating variable between organisational factors and intrapreneurial behaviour of the academicians.
+Riggs (2019) surveyed over 110 faculty members of Historically Black Colleges and Universities (HBCUs) in the US and found that differences in gender and race have a significant effect on the attitude of academicians of Historically Black Colleges and Universities (HBCUs) towards adopting online education and computers.
+While male faculty members reported a higher level of positive attitude towards online learning, female faculty members reported a comparatively negative attitude due to a lack of understanding of online learning.
 Adachi and Hisada (2017) found that intrapreneurial orientation is generally stronger in men than in women.
 Women tend to remain low profile and less intrapreneurial.
-However, when a small firm or a firm with a flatter organisational structure employs women, they tend to demonstrate some intrapreneurial orientation due to less dominance of men and a less competitive working environment.
+However, when a small firm or a firm with a flatter organisational structure employs women, they tend to demonstrate some intrapreneurial orientation due to the less dominancy of men and a less competitive working environment.